Can Dogs Eat Lime?

 Sugar Level

 Lime juice is a common ingredient in many cocktails and dishes.
 However, the sugar level in lime can harm dogs, and if a dog ingests too much lime juice, it can lead to vomiting, diarrhea, unstable blood pressure, and other health issues.
-So, if you’re making a cocktail or dish that calls for lime juice, be sure to keep it out of reach of your furry friend!
+So, if you’re making a cocktail or dish that calls for lime juice, keep it out of your furry friend’s reach!

 Acidity

 Anytime you wonder if dogs can eat lime, remember its acid content.
 Lime is a citrus fruit that contains a high level of citric acid.
-When this acid comes into contact with a dog’s skin, it can cause irritation and even burns.
+When this acid comes into contact with a dog’s skin, it can irritate and burn.

 It can lead to an allergic reaction and difficulty breathing in severe cases.
 So, if your dog has been exposed to lime, rinse the area with water and seek veterinary care immediately.